-In essence, content marketing is about creating original, informative, and helpful content to introduce new leads to your brand and convincing them that you’re trustworthy.
+In essence, content marketing is about creating original, informative, and helpful content to introduce new leads to your brand.
+But you also are convincing people that you’re trustworthy.
 In contrast, you pay someone to do the advertising, and the ad is posted on a platform you don’t have ownership of.

 There’s no better way to naturally increase your website’s traffic than doing search engine optimization (SEO).
 SEO is nothing but a set of methods designed to ensure your website top the SERPs when someone searches for relevant words/phrases.